-Could gluten be making this form of dysautonomia worse?
+Could gluten be making symptoms of POTS worse?

-POTS (Postural Orthostatic Tachycardia) is a form of dysautonomia, For some, the symptoms of POTS are made worse by eating gluten.
+POTS (Postural Orthostatic Tachycardia) is a form of dysautonomia; for some, POTS symptoms are made worse by eating gluten.
 A 2016 study found people with celiac disease or gluten sensitivity to be at higher risk of POTS/dysautonomia.
 In my office, I repeatedly see a connection between POTS and celiac disease or other gluten-related disorders.
-I want to highlight this invisible, life-altering illness, and discuss changes, including diet, that may be helpful.
+I want to highlight this invisible, life-altering illness and discuss changes, including diet, which may help.

 Symptoms of POTS

-People with POTS may experience one or many of the following symptoms:: a fast heart rate while standing, lightheadedness, palpitations, fatigue, brain fog, weakness, headache, anxiety, shortness of breath, nausea, digestive symptoms- such as constipation or gastroparesis, balance problems, muscle pain, cold hands and feet, exercise intolerance, pelvic congestion syndrome, and discoloration or mottling of legs with standing.
+People with POTS may experience one or many of the following symptoms:: a fast heart rate while standing, lightheadedness, palpitations, fatigue, brain fog, weakness, headache, anxiety, shortness of breath, nausea, digestive symptoms- such as constipation or gastroparesis, balance problems, muscle pain, cold hands and feet, exercise intolerance, pelvic congestion syndrome, and discoloration or mottling of legs withstanding.
 Symptoms typically come and go.
 People with POTS have good and bad days.
-Symptoms occur after prolonged periods of standing or sitting, are worse in warm environments, and after eating.
+After prolonged periods of standing or sitting, symptoms occur worse in warm environments and after eating.
 They are triggered by dehydration, stress, and exercise.